kubernetes/enhancements/keps/sig-node/277-ephemeral-containers/README.md

 administrators should ensure that their admission controllers support ephemeral containers prior to upgrading and provide instructions for how to disable ephemeral container creation in a cluster.

-### Killing Ephemeral Containers

-Ephemeral Containers will stop when their command exits, such as exiting a shell, and they will not be restarted.
-Unlike `kubectl exec`, processes in Ephemeral Containers will not receive an EOF if their connections are interrupted, so shells won't automatically exit on disconnect.
-Without the ability to remove an Ephemeral Container via the API, the only way to exit the container is to send it an OS signal.

-Killing an Ephemeral Container is supported by removing it from the list of Ephemeral Containers in the Pod spec.
-The kubelet will then kill the container and cease publishing a `ContainerStatus` for this container.

-#### Removing and Re-adding Ephemeral Containers

-An edge case worth considering is what happens when a user removes and re-adds a Ephemeral Container with the same name.
-This presents a synchronization problem not present in the immutable container lists, which we resolve by enforcing the following constraints:

-- The client MUST NOT add an Ephemeral Container with the same name as a container listed in `Pod.Status.EphemeralContainerStatuses`.
-This is an error and will be rejected by the API server.
-- The kubelet MAY continue publishing an `EphemeralContainerStatus` for an Ephemeral Container that no longer appears in `Pod.Spec.EphemeralContainers`.
-- The kubelet MUST start a new container for any container in `Pod.Spec.EphemeralContainers` that does not also appear in `Pod.Status.EphemeralContainerStatuses.

-In this way the kubelet is able to signal to clients the set of container names which are unavailable because they correspond to containers still running on the node.
-The procedure for replacing a container then becomes:

-1. A client removes an Ephemeral Container from `Pod.Spec.EphemeralContainers`.
-2. The client waits for the Ephemeral Container to be removed from `Pod.Status.EphemeralContainerStatuses`.
-3. The client adds an Ephemeral Container with the same name to `Pod.Spec.EphemeralContainers`.

-This is not recommended, however, because the kubelet is under no obligation to remove the Ephemeral Container from `EphemeralContainerStatuses` in a timely fashion.
-Clients should choose a new container name instead.

 ### User Stories